A guide for what not to do.

 To live a life of ahimsa takes diligence, restraint and awareness.
-Furthermore, practicing ahimsa is to avoid violent thoughts; work hard to avoid contempt or ill will.
+Furthermore, practicing ahimsa is to avoid violent thoughts; ward off contempt and ill will by practicing kindness.
 Finally, ahimsa includes practicing compassion towards the self and avoiding negative self-talk and destructive criticism.

 Literally means to speak the universal truth.
 Practicing satya equates to speaking the truth as well as possible.